 Do not arrive too early for your appointment as we are trying to limit the number of people in our waiting room.
 Please wait in your car, or in an open space before entering the clinic.

 It is a requirement of entry that all patients must wear a mask.
-If you do not have a mask we can supply one for you.
+Please ensure your mask is covering your nose.

 Tips on GP phone calls

-Your GP will send your script to your local pharmacy (where possible).
-Scripts cannot be picked up from our practices unless organised at the time of the consultation.
+Your GP will send an escript to your mobile phone (where possible).
+Alternatively scripts can be picked up from our practice.

-If you are in a high risk group, or unable to attend your Pharmacy, see if they can deliver your medication.
+If you are in a high risk group, or unable to attend your Pharmacy, we can send your escript to the Pharmacy for them to dispense.